Australian Work Visas

 Permanent work visas

-These work visa types grant you permanent residency, allowing you to sponsor your close relatives to come and live with you in Australia, enjoy government services and benefits, and eventually apply for citizenship if eligible.
+These work visa types grant you permanent residency, allowing you to sponsor your close relatives to come and live with you in Australia, enjoy government services and benefits, and eventually apply to become an Australian citizen if eligible.

-1. Employer Nomination Scheme (186 Visa): This visa allows skilled workers nominated or sponsored by their Australian employer to live and work in Australia permanently.
+1. Employer Nomination Scheme (186 visa): This visa allows skilled workers nominated or sponsored by their Australian employer to live and work in Australia permanently.
+To qualify, applicants must be employed in the nominated occupation within the sponsoring organization.

-2. Skilled Nominated Visa (190 Visa): This visa is for skilled foreigners who have received a nomination and application invitation from an Australian state or territory government.
+2. Skilled Nominated Visa (190 Visa): This type of skilled worker visa is for foreigners who have received a nomination and application invitation from an Australian state or territory government.

 3. Skilled Independent Visa (189 Visa): This visa is for workers not sponsored by an employer or family member nor nominated by a state or territory government.
 New Zealanders with a history of living in Australia can apply for this visa without invitation.
 However, foreigners from other countries must receive an application invitation and pass a points test to qualify.

-4. Regional Sponsored Migration Scheme Visa (187 Visa): This visa is for skilled workers nominated by an Australian employer in a regional area.
+4. Regional Sponsored Migration Scheme Visa (187 Visa): This skilled workers visa is for individuals nominated by an Australian employer in a regional area.
+Applicants must be employed in the nominated occupation within the designated regional area to qualify.

 5. Skilled Regional Visa (887 Visa): This is for people who have lived and worked in specified areas of regional Australia under a previous visa, such as the 489 visa, and want to transition to permanent residency.